The meeting you keep having

 - Slide 4: The competitive risk.
 Brands cited in AI answers get 35% more organic clicks and 91% more paid clicks.
 We have not checked whether we are cited.
 Our competitors may have already started.

 - Slide 5: The ask.
-Step one is diagnosis: an AI visibility audit that maps where we appear (and where we do not) across ChatGPT, Perplexity, Google AI Overviews, and Claude.
-Step two depends on what the audit finds.
+Step one is diagnosis: an AI visibility report that maps where we appear (and where we do not) across the major AI platforms our buyers use.
+The report gives us documentation we can act on.
+Step two depends on what the report finds.

 What happens after you prove it